proxmox/proxmox-backup/docs/backup-client.rst

   Uploaded 12129 chunks in 87 seconds (564 MB/s).
   End Time: 2019-12-03T10:36:29+01:00

-This will prompt you for a password and then uploads a file archive named ``root.pxar`` containing all the files in the ``/`` directory.
+This will prompt you for a password, then upload a file archive named ``root.pxar`` containing all the files in the ``/`` directory.

 ..
-Caution:: Please note that the proxmox-backup-client does not automatically include mount points.
-Instead, you will see a short ``skip mount point`` notice for each of them.
+Caution:: Please note that proxmox-backup-client does not automatically include mount points.
+Instead, you will see a short ``skip mount point`` message for each of them.
 The idea is to create a separate file archive for each mounted disk.
 You can explicitly include them using the ``--include-dev`` option (i.e. ``--include-dev /boot/efi``).
 You can use this option